ozzono/articles/android-crypto/how-to-mine-en.md

 ## Initial Considerations

-With so many aging android devices through out the time but still functional, this tutorial pretend to validade the alternative use for mining crypto currencies.
-It also aims to proof the concept of mining with android devices in general.
+There are many android devices aging as time goes, and they are still functional.
+This is a tutorial to validade the alternative use of those device for mining cryptocurrencies.
+It is also intented to be a proof the concept for mining with android devices in general.

-Apple and Google restricted the installation of crypto mining applications.
-The argument is that due to high processing demand it would reduce the battery usage life.
+Apple and Google have restricted the installation of crypto mining applications from their official stores.
+Their argument is that due to mining's high processing demand it would reduce the battery usage life.
-Android users still can find and install apps outside the Play Store with sideloading, but this approach has high risks since its hard to audit the app and guarantee the absence of malicious software.
+Android users still can find and install apps outside the Play Store with side loading, but this approach has high risks since its hard to audit the app and guarantee the absence of malicious software.
-Thus, this article suggests a differente approach using a Linux emulator available in the Play Store.
+Thus, this article suggests a different approach using a Linux emulator available in the Play Store.
-This article uses **[UserLand](https://play.google.com/store/apps/details?id=tech.ula)** and a **Moto X 2013** and a **Oneplus 6T**.
+This undertaking suggests **[UserLand](https://play.google.com/store/apps/details?id=tech.ula)** with **Moto X 2013** or with **Oneplus 6T**.

 ### Preparing the environment